danbev/learning-ai/notes/trustification/task.md

 ![image](./trust-chat.png)

-This is using a custom langchain tool to make a request to the VEX API:
+This is actually something the LLM made up is not the actual inforation related to this advisory.
+After fixing the above issue and trying again making sure that it uses the VEX tool we have defined we get the following:
 ```console
 > Entering new AgentExecutor chain...
 Thought: I need to find information related to a VEX using its advisory ID.